rsonger/software-engineering-lab/_posts/2025-04-01-getting-started.md

 winpty python.exe
 ```

 But typing that out everytime can be troublesome.
 Instead, we can create an [alias](https://en.wikipedia.org/wiki/Alias_(command)) for the `python` command and save it to our `.bashrc` script.
-The `.bashrc` script runs every time we open the Git Bash, so it is a good place to put things like aliases that you want to use in every session.
+The `.bashrc` script runs every time we open a bash terminal, so it is a good place to put things like aliases that you want to use in every session.
 Type this command to add the alias to your `.bashrc` file:

 ```bash
 echo "alias python='winpty python.exe'" >> ~/.bashrc